 - 6.7.
 In some circumstances the sharing of confidential information without consent would normally be justified in the public interest.
-These circumstances would be: - When there is evidence that the adult at risk is suffering or is at risk of suffering significant harm - Where there is justifiable cause to believe that an adult at risk may be suffering or at risk of significant harm - To prevent significant harm arising to the adult at risk including through the prevention, detection and prosecution of serious crime likely to cause significant harm to the adult at risk. - 6.8.
-Information could also be shared without consent in the following circumstances: - If the adult at risk is at greater risk - If you or another health care professional is at risk - If it would alert the perpetrator (in cases of sexual abuse or fabricated illness) - If specific forensic evidence is needed - 6.9.
+These circumstances would be: - When there is evidence that the adult at risk is experiencing or is at risk of experiencing significant harm - Where there is justifiable cause to believe that an adult at risk may be experiencing or at risk of significant harm - To prevent significant harm arising to the adult at risk including through the prevention, detection and prosecution of serious crime likely to cause significant harm to the adult at risk. - 6.8.
+Information could also be shared without consent in the following circumstances: - If the adult at risk is at significant risk including threat to life - If you or another health care professional is at risk - If in seeking consent it would alert the perpetrator (in cases of sexual abuse or fabricated illness) - If specific forensic evidence is needed - If there is a belief that someone else is also at risk (including children) - If there is a belief that the person is being coerced or is under duress. - 6.9.
 At all times the safety and wellbeing of the adult at risk is paramount when considering the likely outcome of sharing or not sharing information. - 6.10.
 Reasons for decisions to share, or not share must be recorded.
 All decisions require professional, informed judgment.
 If in doubt this should be discussed with the Safeguarding Lead. - 6.11.
 The multi-agency information sharing protocol must be adhered to in ensuring appropriate safeguarding information is shared.